 The world is faced with unprecedented development and humanitarian challenges.
 Inequality, conflict, political instability, economic contractions, a global pandemic, and a rapidly changing climate force us to think differently about how we address these threats.
 As the gap widens between humanitarian and development needs and the resources available to address them, we are re-thinking how we work to better harness limited resources to save lives and ensure the rights of children everywhere.

 Save the Children acts as an ally to children and local actors by elevating and strengthening their role and voice to drive sustainable impact.
 We believe that by shifting power and embracing localized approaches, Save the Children and the partners we work alongside – including children themselves – can better respond to increasingly dynamic development and humanitarian challenges and ensure that all children survive, are protected, and have healthy starts to life.
+This belief is captured in our Localization Policy and is the basis upon which our "Local to Global for Impact" vision for a Save the Children of the future is built upon.

 In 2022, Save the Children committed over $186.2 million USD to the local and national partners that we work with, representing 10.7% of our global portfolio.
 While not insignificant, it is also not enough – we aim to increase both the quality and quantity of funds transferred to local and national actors wherever we work.